Squing0/Media-Library-Uni/README.md

 # Media-Library-CW
-Made with Intellij, uses maven build tool
+Made with Intellij, uses maven build tool.
+Main method is in MainPage class in GUI package.